Who owns GitHub?

 Company History

-GitHub is a web-based platform that provides hosting for software development and source code management using Git.
-It was founded in April 2008 by Tom Preston-Werner, Chris Wanstrath, and PJ Hyett.
-Initially, GitHub was a privately held company that was owned by its founders and investors.
+GitHub is a web-based platform that hosts software development and source code management using Git.
+Tom Preston-Werner, Chris Wanstrath, and PJ Hyett founded GitHub in April 2008.
+Initially, the company was privately held and owned by its founders and investors.

 Who was the original founder?